HenryRabelo/HenryRabelo/README.md

   #### Who am I?
   I work in CyberSecurity, which I find pretty neat.
 I've always loved puzzles, and I do see my job as a big puzzle challange, each one with its unique quirks.

   I like researching security and privacy concepts, and what can be done to better secure a system.
-There is no perfecly secure system, but I strive to have a good balance between Security, Privacy & Convenience.
+There is no perfectly secure system, but I strive to have a good balance between Security, Privacy & Convenience.

 </p>